cardano-scaling/hydra/docs/docs/configuration.md

 :::

-### Reference Scripts
+### Reference scripts

-The `hydra-node` uses reference scripts to reduce transaction sizes driving the Head's lifecycle.
+The `hydra-node` uses reference scripts to reduce transaction sizes driving the head's lifecycle.
 Specify the `--hydra-scripts-tx-id` to reference the correct scripts.
 The `hydra-node` will verify the availability of these scripts on-chain.

 Check the scripts against which a hydra-node was compiled using: